-California Court of Appeal, Division One
+First District Court of Appeal, Division One

 Kathleen M. Banke was appointed as an Associate Justice to the Court of Appeal, First Appellate District, Division One, in June 2009.
 Prior to being elevated to the appellate bench, Justice Banke sat on the Alameda County Superior Court, to which she was appointed in June 2006.
 During her last year on the superior court bench, she was one of three judges appointed to the Alameda County Superior Court’s Appellate Division and was an elected member of the Court’s Executive Committee.
 Justice Banke now serves, by appointment, on the Center for Judicial Education and Research’s Appellate Advisory Committee and is the chair of the Legislative and Privacy subcommittees.
 She previously served on and was chair of the Appellate Practice Curriculum Committee.
 She is very active in judicial education and has helped produce numerous educational videos for the appellate bench and often speaks at statewide appellate programs.